Kisalie/Percys-Polar-Pursuit/README.md

 ### HTML
 - Header with the title of the game.
 - Intro, win and game over screen with buttons.
-- Adding lives
+- Adding lives.
 ### CSS
 - Game grid styling using flexbox.
 - CSS styling for the start, restart and play again buttons.
-- Character styling
+- Character styling.
 ### JavaScript
-- Dynamic grid
+- Dynamic grid.
-- The use of `setInterval` to move obstacles
+- The use of `setInterval` to move obstacles.
-- Collision detection
+- Collision detection.

 ## My approach:
 I started my project by firstly creating a basic wireframe to get an idea of what I wanted to include in my game.
 I then collected all the images, Gifs and background images I wanted to include in my project.